How many times have you stocked up on items when they’re on sale, only to have some of them go bad before you can consume them?

 - It’s best to thaw milk in the refrigerator but it can be thawed in water.
 Just make sure your water is cold and not warm.
 Never thaw milk on the counter.
 You don’t want your milk at room temperature.
 Keep it cold to avoid the risk of bacteria growth.

 - Once thawed, remember to shake well or use an immersion blender to reduce grainy texture before consuming.

 Yes, milk will retrain its nutrients when frozen.

 Will Milk Pick Up Odors In The Freezer?

-Sometimes milk may absorb odors from the freezer.
-Therefore, you want to be sure you do not store frozen milk with foods that have strong odors like onions or seafood.
+Sometimes, milk absorbs odors from the freezer.
+Therefore, you should be sure not to store frozen milk with foods that have strong odors, like onions or seafood.

 Why Is Frozen Milk Yellow?

-Milk contains riboflavin (Vitamin B2) that is naturally yellow.
-Riboflavin doesn’t freeze as quickly as milk’s other ingredients.
-It then separates and turns the milk yellow as it freezes.
+Milk contains riboflavin (Vitamin B2), which is naturally yellow.
+Riboflavin doesn’t freeze as quickly as milk’s other ingredients, so it separates and turns the milk yellow as it freezes.